clemsonacm/presentations/sources/projects/projects.md

    - Use doxygen, javadocs, or sphinx
 - Log files?
    - Use Python or Bash
-- Bash or Python scripts are powerful!
+- Bash and Python scripts can do a lot!

 ## Automate Submission